 - Age – as bone density naturally decreases as we get older

-Other causes of calcium deficiency include having low levels of vitamin D, which makes it harder to absorb calcium; certain medications, including phenytoin and rifampin; pancreatitis; renal failure; and certain chemotherapy drugs.
+Other causes of calcium deficiency include low levels of vitamin D, making it more difficult to absorb calcium; certain medications, including phenytoin and rifampin; pancreatitis; renal failure; and certain chemotherapy drugs.

 If you miss your daily dose of calcium, you won’t become deficient overnight.
-Though it’s still important to make an effort to reach your calcium requirements each day because the body uses it very quickly.
+Though it’s still important to reach your calcium requirements each day, because the body uses it very quickly.

 Calcium deficiency doesn’t tend to produce short-term symptoms because the body will temporarily maintain calcium levels by taking it directly from your bones.
 However, long-term calcium deficiency can cause serious side effects.